 Noyes’s formal account of his investigations into socialist communities recorded in ‘History of American Socialisms’, bears witness to his conviction that his recipe for socialism was invincible.
 And it seemed he wasn’t too far wrong; because later his ideas grew significant roots amongst the majority of European countries when democracy began to show its fatal flaws by advancing and plunging whole countries and states into total economic dead-lock.

 Thus, many in positions of power and profit, along with those without either, were eager, if not desperate to move beyond the fickle forces of continual flip-flops of democratic government that ultimately controlled supply and demand.
-Even back in the 1800’s, the structure and design of the piggy-back marriage between democracy and capitalism, proved a dismissal failure, over and over – as it continues to right down to this very day in the 21st Century.
+Even back in the 1800’s, the structure and design of the piggy-back marriage between democracy and capitalism, proved a dismal failure, over and over, as it continues to, close to two centuries on.

-Yet back on America soil, long before the Europeans were inspired or motivated to organise and demonstrate Christian socialism on their home turf, Noyes took to experimenting with its actual design in concrete form rather than standing in opposition contesting the issues.
-Clearly Noyes was a man of action, not mere debate.
-Thus, in 1848 the Oneida Community was established as a communitarian community styled after the early Christians portrayed in the New Testament that awakened the perfecting social principle and practice of ‘holding all things in common’.
+Yet back on America soil, long before the Europeans were inspired or motivated to organize and demonstrate Christian socialism on their home turf, Noyes took to experimenting with its actual design in concrete form rather than standing in opposition contesting the issues.
+Continually, Noyes demonstrated he was a man of action, rather than a politician content to debate conjectured policies and parliamentary bills.
+In 1848, Noyes threw his all into establishing the Oneida Community as a communitarian community styled after the early Christians portrayed in the New Testament that reawakened the perfecting social principle and practice of ‘holding all things in common’.

 Beyond Possession of Property & People